|the paragon trio glass slumping kiln||or look at polishers and tumblers at electrictumblers.co.uk|

 |THE PARAGON TRIO: KILN FURNITURE|

-There's a recommended kit, not included in the price: one durable rectangular 216mm x 432mm x 15mm cordierite shelf and four 12mm shelf posts.
+The US-international kiln doesn't come with a shelf or posts or kiln wash.
+However, there's a recommended kit, not included in the price: one durable 432mm x 254mm x 15mm cordierite shelf, four 12mm shelf posts, and 450gm of kiln wash.

-Depending on the material or process, and the sizes of your pieces, stacked shelves will hold more work, free up your time, and reduce the unit firing cost: so you might want more kits.
-This kiln has room for two.
+Depending on the material or process, and the sizes of your pieces, stacked shelves will hold more work, free up your time, and reduce the unit firing cost, so there's an extra recommended kit, not included in the price: one 432mm x 254mm x 15mm shelf and four posts.
+The kiln has room for two shelves so you can choose 12mm, 25mm, 50mm, 75mm, or 100mmm posts.

 Cherry Heaven has been a Paragon distributor since 2002, and commended every year for outstanding performance.
 Paragon kilns are good value: buy Paragons and you could save enough to treat yourself to a luxury five-star weekend break.

-Anyone can buy a few kilns to resell and call themselves a specialist, but a distributor understands all the kilns, options, and upgrades, will stock spares, offer free competent technical support, can help you repair your kiln, provide on-line repair videos, has a repair workshop, and can access Paragon's international, informed, and supportive user-base.
+Anyone can buy a kiln to resell and call themselves a specialist, but a top-tier distributor understands all the kilns, options, and upgrades, will stock spares, offers free competent technical support, can help you repair your kiln, provides on-line repair videos, has a repair workshop, and can access Paragon's extensive knowledge-base.

 If you need help, you can mail an experienced technician or call .
 Alternatively, to learn more about how your kiln works, use the help link below the menu bar near the top of the page.